cwegscheider/cwegscheider/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a political scientist at the Department of Political Science (IfPol) of the University of Münster.
-My main area of research is comparative politics with an interest in democratization, political parties, political sociology and psychology.
+My main area of research is comparative politics with an interest in democratization, political parties, political behavior and populism.
 I received my Ph.D. from the University of Salzburg for my dissertation entitled "Dissatisfied democrats?
 How citizens' policy discontent and conceptions of democracy relate to support for populist parties".

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV.pdf" "newtab" >}}CV{{< /staticref >}}.